danielq987/danielq987/README.md

-# Hi there 👋 I'm Daniel!
+# Hi There 👋 I'm Daniel!

 ![me](https://user-images.githubusercontent.com/67433232/133932259-d464313f-e369-45eb-b649-75602867cfae.png)

-Software developer and student at university of waterloo.
+Software developer and student at University of Waterloo.

 Currently working at Sony Playstation, previously at Dreamschools.

 Experienced with Python, Javascript/Typescript, React, Express, Node, and SQL.
 Also familiar with Flutter, Bash, C++, C, Rust, and other languages/tools/frameworks!

-* learning more about the huge tech world
+* Learning more about the huge tech world
-* working on branching out to artificial intelligence, computer vision, and embedded programming
+* Working on branching out to artificial intelligence, computer vision, and embedded programming
-* trying to enjoy life as much as possible
+* Trying to enjoy life, try new things while I still can :)
-* getting into bouldering at the moment!
+* In my free time I like bouldering, playing osu!, and watching anime

 <!--